 In accordance with University policy, the examiner may grant an extension of the due date of an assignment in extenuating circumstances.

-The dissertation proposal will follow standard USQ guidelines (maximum of 20 pages excluding appendix or references).
+The confirmation proposal will follow standard USQ guidelines.

-Completion of the final course in the Master of Science (Research) program is by dissertation examination.
+Completion of the final course in the Master of Science (Research) program is by thesis examination.

 In the absence of an approved alternative (such as APA for Psychology students), students should use the Harvard (AGPS) as the default referencing style in their assignments to format details of the information sources they have cited in their work.
 The Harvard (AGPS) style to be used is defined by the USQ Library's referencing guide. http://www.usq.edu.au/library/referencing Students may be granted permission to use an alternative system at the time at which the project is approved.